Windfall profit taxes – do they work?

-Recent global circumstances have led to record oil and gas prices, putting pressure on governments around the world to take action to help households deal with rising costs.
+Recent global circumstances have led to record oil and gas prices, putting pressure on governments around the world to take action to help households deal with rising costs, with the UN joining calls for governments to take action to support the most vulnerable.
 One option being considered and introduced by many countries across Europe is a tax on companies that have made unexpectedly high profits, in particular where these result from increases in energy prices – so-called “windfall profit taxes” or “windfall taxes”.
-Spain, Greece and Italy have already introduced windfall profit taxes and the UK also recently announced a new energy profits levy for businesses in the oil and gas sector.
+Spain, Greece and Italy have already introduced windfall profit taxes and Belgium recently announced its intention to introduce one.
+The UK has also introduced an energy profits levy for businesses in the oil and gas sector.
 Others, such as Germany and Austria, are considering following suit.
-Whilst there appears to be considerable political momentum for introducing such measures, these types of innovative taxes can be flawed in their design, face constitutional challenges, potentially infringe state aid rules and could be incompatible with existing rules.
+Whilst there appears to be considerable political momentum for introducing such measures, these types of innovative taxes can be flawed in their design, face constitutional challenges, potentially infringe state aid rules and are politically charged.
 In this briefing we consider some of the measures that have been introduced or which are currently being discussed in this area.

-Italy has introduced a special contribution on extra profits realised by Italian energy industry players (the Italian Windfall Tax) to finance the reduction of energy prices for enterprises and consumers.
+Italy was also one of the first to introduce a special contribution on extra profits realised by Italian energy industry players (the Italian Windfall Tax) to finance the reduction of energy prices for enterprises and consumers.

 The tax, introduced by Article 37 of the Law Decree No. 21 of 21 March 2022 (converted by Law No. 51 of 20 May 2022), applies to the difference between (i) the added value (to be determined in accordance with Italian VAT rules) for the period from 1 October 2021 to 30 April 2022 and (ii) the added value for the period from 1 October 2020 to 30 April 2021 (the Incremental Added Value) and is levied at a rate of 25 per cent.
 As the tax is not deductible for income tax purposes it represents a real cost for relevant taxpayers, and is due on 30 June 2022 (40 per cent of the total amount due) and on 30 November 2022 (60 per cent of the total amount due).